 The wild boar (sanglier) hunts that have turned many a peaceful Sunday walk into a nightmare for innocent ramblers are called ‘battues’, so named to describe the beating of woods and bushes to force the game to flee in the direction of waiting hunters who encircle the area.
 The battue is potentially dangerous!
 A male boar can weigh in at 150 kilos and have fearsome tusks.

 The population of both wild boar and deer has increased considerably in the P-O and with it the damage caused to crop and pasture.
-According to the Indépendant of 16 August, hunters play an important ecological role in the maintenance of the countryside by keeping down a wild boar population which is responsible for increasing damage to crops and our environment.
+According to a recent article in the Indépendant, hunters play an important ecological role in the maintenance of the countryside by keeping down a wild boar population which is responsible for increasing destruction of crops and our environment.
 More efficient fencing and intensive harvesting have been tried, but, so far, only hunting seems to provide effective damage control.

 The hunting season is often extended by a month or more, to generate money from the hunting permits, to be given to the farmers to improve their fencing and limit the rampaging boar activity.